-06-12-1930 Jim Nabors – Born in Sylacauga, Alabama.
-He is an American actor and singer.
+06-12-1930 – 11-30-2017 Jim Nabors – Born in Sylacauga, Alabama.
+He was an American actor and singer.
 Best known as the character Gomer Pyle on the Andy Griffith Show.
 The character became so popular that Nabors was given his own spin-off show, Gomer Pyle, U.S.M.C.
 Nabors became a popular guest on variety shows in the 1960s and 1970s (including two specials of his own), which showcased his rich baritone voice.
 He recorded numerous albums and singles, most of them contain romantic ballads.
-After moving to Hawaii from Bel Air, California with his partner Stan Cadwallader, in 1976, he launched a show, “The Jim Nabors Polynesian Extravaganza” at the Hilton Hawaiian Village, which ran for two years.
-On January 29, 2013, Hawaii News Now reported that Nabors had married his partner of 38 years, Stan Cadwallader, at Seattle Washington’s Fairmont Olympic Hotel on January 15, 2013 a month after same-sex marriage became legal in Washington.
+After moving to Hawaii from Bel Air, California with his partner Stan Cadwallader, in 1976, he launched a show, The Jim Nabors Polynesian Extravaganza at the Hilton Hawaiian Village, which ran for two years.
+On January 29, 2013, Hawaii News Now reported that Nabors had married his partner of 38 years, Stan Cadwallader, at Seattle Washington’s Fairmont Olympic Hotel on January 15, 2013, a month after same-sex marriage became legal in Washington.

 06-12-1901 – 06-08-1979 Sir Norman Bishop Hartnell – Born in Streatham, London, England.
 He was a leading British fashion designer, best known for his work for the ladies of the royal family.
 Hartnell was the dressmaker to Queen Elizabeth The Queen Mother in 1940 and in 1957, he became the dressmaker to Queen Elizabeth II.
 Hartnell never married and had a discreet and quiet life at a time when homosexual relations between men were illegal.
 As a leading designer for the British Royal Family and other aristocratic clients, he never did anything to compromise his position.
 Examples of Hartnell’s evening wear are in a number of museum collections.